hirohamada2014/WonderRepo/README.md

 ---

-## Prerequisites
+## How to install

 ### Linux Build Host
-- openSUSE Leap 15.4 or compatible (≥ 20 GB disk recommended)
+- Any Linux distro
 - KIWI NG toolchain installed
 - Internet access for repositories and packages